chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Jun 22 12:05:46 CDT 2018

 I opened my terminal to code on Fri Jun 22 12:08:17 CDT 2018

+I opened my terminal to code on Fri Jun 22 12:12:54 CDT 2018

+I opened my terminal to code on Wed Jun 27 12:54:50 CDT 2018